VivreSaVie08/VivreSaVie08/README.md

 ## Roles & Activities

-- Technical Councilor at Hostel 9 (IIT Bombay) — coordinating tech workshops and hackathons for ~400 residents.
+- System Software intern at NVIDIA (May 2025 - July 2025).
-- Teaching Assistant for the course "Computer Programming and Utilization"
+- Teaching Assistant for the course "Computer Programming and Utilization" at IIT Bombay.
-- Summer intern experience (System Software) with NVIDIA.
+- echnical Councilor at Hostel 9 (IIT Bombay) — coordinating tech workshops and hackathons for ~400 residents.

 ---